 Ancient Mystique:

 Historical Evidence: Despite being named for Abyssinia (modern-day Ethiopia), genetic research suggests the Abyssinian's true origins lie in Southeast Asia or along the Indian Ocean coast.
-Artistic representations from ancient Egypt show similar cats, though these likely depict a naturally occurring type rather than the direct ancestor.
+Artistic representations from ancient Egypt show similar cats, though these likely depict a naturally occurring type rather than a direct ancestor.

 Development: The modern Abyssinian breed was refined in Great Britain during the late 1800s, using cats imported by soldiers and traders.
 Formal breed standards were established in the early 20th century.